Linaro/lava/doc/v2/debian.rst

 format of this file is still useful in building the LAVA packages.

 Therefore, LAVA has the ``./share/requires.py`` script which can be used to output the preferred format, depending on the arguments.
+The script is also included in the ``lava-dev`` package as ``/usr/share/lava-server/requires.py``.

-The dependencies **MUST** be installed in the specified suite of the specified distribution for LAVA to work, so take care before pushing a merge request to add package names to the support.
+The dependencies **MUST** be installed in the specified release of the specified distribution for LAVA to work, so take care before pushing a merge request to add package names to the support.
 Make sure your merge request includes a change to the relevant requirement YAML files for **all** supported distributions or the CI will fail.

+.. seealso:: :ref:`developer_workflow`

 Some distributions support ``Recommends`` level dependencies.
 These are typically intended to be installed by ~90% of installations but give